California Red-legged frog (Rana aurora draytonii)

 Conservation

-Due to the fact that the Red-legged frog is nearly extinct throughout the Sierra Nevada, only a significant change to land management practices and a cessation of some of the activities which threaten aquatic habitat in the remaining areas thought to support the species will bring about hope for a future for them in the Sierra Nevada.
+Due to the fact that the Red-legged frog is highly threatened in the Sierra Nevada, only a significant change to land management practices and a cessation of some of the activities which threaten aquatic habitat in the remaining areas thought to support the species will bring about hope for a future for them in the Sierra Nevada.
 The Sierra Nevada Framework Plan of 2001 provides strategies to reduce all the factors causing a decline in Red-legged frog populations including prohibition of pesticides from frog habitat, removing livestock near lakes and pond areas, prohibiting development of new recreation trails that would affect known frog sites, and the identification of Critical Aquatic Refuges to protect sensitive species.
 The 2004 revisions to the Framework have weakened the protections for this species by failing to maintain grazing restrictions for amphibian species in key habitats.
 A return to a robust monitoring and restoration program as promoted and required by the original Sierra Nevada Framework is vital in the effort to protect the species from disappearing form the Sierra Nevada altogether.

 Status